Characters: Dragon Ball Z Villains

 - Evil Sorcerer: The only major one in Dragon Ball.

 - Expy: He basically looks like an evil version of E.T.

 - Karmic Death: Since Majin Buu's release from his ensealment, Babidi threatened Buu with sealing Buu back up if he doesn't submit to him and/or obey his command, and was verbally abusive.
-After Babidi makes the mistake of telling off Buu for not killing Goku when he had the chance, Buu decides that he has had enough, and after tricking Babidi into coming closer by telling him he has a secret to tell him, he strangles Babidi so that he can't utter the incantation that would seal him away, and then punches his head off in a bloody mist.
+After Babidi makes the mistake of telling off Buu for not killing Goku when he had the chance, Buu decides that he has had enough, and after tricking Babidi into coming closer, he strangles Babidi so that he can't utter the incantation that would seal him away, and then punches his head off in a bloody mist.

 - Kick the Dog: Killing Spopovich and Yamu even after they followed his orders.
 And afterwords, he killed a random bystander just for not knowing where Goten, Trunks, or Piccolo are.